wlsnmrk/Chickensoft.Log/README.md

 ```

 ---
-You can change the default file name for `FileWriter`s:
+And you can change the default file name for `FileWriter`s:

 ```csharp
 public class Entry